October 26, 2023

 There are many different types of sarcomas and the behavior of the tumour depends on the specific type and tumour grade.
 For example, many well differentiated or low grade sarcomas rarely metastasize (spread) to other parts of the body and are cured by surgery alone.
 In contrast, high grade or undifferentiated sarcomas frequently metastasize and patients often require chemotherapy and radiation in addition to surgery.

-There are many different types of sarcomas are named by adding the word ‘sarcoma’ to the end of the diagnosis.
-For example a tumour that contains fat cells is called a ‘liposarcoma’ while a tumour that contains muscle cells is called a ‘rhabdomyosarcoma’.
+Most types of sarcomas are named by adding the word ‘sarcoma’ to the end of the diagnosis.
+For example, a sarcoma made up of fat cells is called ‘liposarcoma’ while a tumour made up of muscle cells is called a ‘rhabdomyosarcoma’.

 This article was written by doctors to help you read and understand your pathology report.
 Contact us if you have questions about this article or your pathology report.
 For a complete introduction to your pathology report, read this article.